slsa-framework/slsa/docs/spec/v1.0/levels.md

 > own SLSA determinations, though in practice they may delegate to some
 > authority.

+## Who is SLSA for?

+There are three main audiences for SLSA:

+-   **Project maintainers,** who are often small teams that know their build process and trust their teammates.
+Their primary goal is protection against compromise with as low overhead as possible.
+They may also benefit from easier maintenance and increased consumer confidence.

+-   **Consumers,** who use a variety of software and do not know the maintainers or their build processes.
+Their primary goal is confidence that the software is authentic and has not been tampered with.
+They are concerned about rogue maintainers, compromised credentials, and compromised infrastructure.

+-   **Organizations,** who are both producers and consumers of software.
+In addition to the goals above, organizations also want to broadly understand and reduce risk across the organization.

 ## Levels and tracks

 SLSA levels are split into *tracks*.
 Each track has own set of levels that